I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 When the King turns up in a position that is unconnected with a personality, then it means that the seeker may need to take on some of the aspects of his character.

 The King of Swords will never creep or crawl.
-If he's ever wrong he will apologise and make amends.
-He is dignified, authoritative and honest.
+If he's ever wrong, he will apologize and make amends.
+He is dignified, authoritative, and honest.
 He only ever offers the truth as he sees it, and expects complete honesty from people around him.

 The Reversed King of Swords

 If this card appears reversed, then you are dealing with a nasty character.
-He will be clever, manipulative and devious.
+He will be clever, manipulative, and devious.
 He may be highly intelligent and ambitious but misdirected.
 He is completely lacking any feelings and could well be a bully.
 The upright King's positive traits are taken to extremes.
-However, he is aware of his own failings and is clever enough to hide them or to soften them.
-Beware.
+However, he is aware of his own failings and is clever enough to hide them or soften them.
+Beware the narcissist.

 Truth, power, justice